christopher5106/christopher5106.github.io/_posts/2016-01-30-two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.markdown

 {% endhighlight %}

 Let's create a public AMI : **ami-1ae15769**.
+This AMI is useful

+- to get an instance with BIDMach pre-installed

-This AMI is useful to launch a cluster of GPU instances with NVIDIA driver, CUDA 7.5, JCUDA, BIDMat, and BIDMach libraries installed.
+- to launch with Spark a cluster of GPU instances with NVIDIA driver, CUDA 7.5, JCUDA, BIDMat, and BIDMach libraries installed, as we show below.

 # Launch the cluster